BruceEckel/BruceEckel-hugo/content/post/The-Problem-with-Gradle.md

 task a
 ```

-It prints out `task a` like I told it to.
+It displays `task a` like I told it to.
 There's that extraneous `> Configure
 project :` but I do know that there's a project configuration phase so it's
 probably that.